yeo-yiheng/xyfer/README.md

 7. Run `npm install mongodb`

+8. Run `npm install dotenv --save`, .env file details can be obtained from the team

+9. Run `npm install ethereumjs-tx`

+10. Run `npm install --save-dev @openzeppelin/contracts`

+11. Run `npm install solc`

-8. Run `node address.js`
+12. Run `node address.js`

-9. Pop the login.html file path into your browser, and play around for a simulated experience.
+13. Pop the login.html file path into your browser, and play around for a simulated experience.

 _Disclaimers:_
 1. _The prototype is still a work-in-progress and you may encounter some errors or unexpected behavior._
 2. _We employ MongoDB DBMS for our backend database and this requires IP whitelisting on your local host to connect.
 Thus, self-simulation is temporarily unavailable until we deploy our solution onto a cloud server.
 To view the experience, do check out our simulated demo video on our project homepage._
+3. _You can install all packages at once using npm.
+We broke it up into steps to allow an entire overview of the packages required._

 ## Final Solution
 ---